🤿 25 Best Spots for Snorkeling in Maui + Tips & Maps (2023)

 🌋 1.
 Molokini Crater

-Molokini Crater is not just considered one of the best snorkel spots in Maui, but one of the best snorkeling destinations in the world!
+Molokini Crater is not just considered one of the best snorkel spots in Maui but one of the best snorkeling destinations in the world!

 As a protected marine reserve, the conditions are pristine and the reef is abundant with underwater life.
 While snorkeling, you can spot manta rays, sharks, turtles, and an array of tropical fish that inhabit the coral reef.

 As the crater is located a fair distance off the south shore of Maui, a boat tour is required for this underwater adventure!
-There are a number of tour companies that offer snorkeling trips to Molokini Crater.

-Snorkeling Tip: As this is one of the most popular tours in Maui tours fill up weeks in advance.
+⚠️ Snorkeling Tip: As this is one of the most popular tours in Maui, tours fill up weeks in advance.
 Be sure to book as early as possible to avoid disappointment.

 🐟 2.
 Honolua Bay

-• Parking?
-Small parking lot at northern entry and streetside parking.
+Parking? | Small parking lot at northern entry + streetside |

-• Public Bathrooms?
-Portapotties at parking lot.
+Public Bathrooms? | Portapotties in parking lot |

 Snorkeling tours at Honolua Bay are a popular option for visitors short on time and equipment.
 However, the park is public and can be accessed without permits or tours.